 What Does NOT Work, Common Misconceptions

 • A will alone does not avoid probate.
 A will directs what happens during probate; it does not bypass probate.
-Wills are necessary, but they do not provide non-probate transfer.

-• Adding a joint owner immediately before applying for MA is treated as a partial gift and creates lookback issues.
+• Adding a joint owner immediately before applying for MA is treated as a partial gift and creates look-back issues.

 How Pennsylvania's Recovery Framework Compares